bootdotdev/blog/content/computer-science/computer-science-books.md

 * Reputable.
 Anyone can publish a blog post; only experts who are carefully vetted can write a book through a publisher.
 If they *didn’t* go through a traditional publishing house, then reviews and word-of-mouth can let you know if it’s a good information source or not
 * Written for comprehension.
 A book is written to be *read*.
 A blog is written to *rank in Google*.
 * Easily selected.
 Online, you have to trust SEO to deliver the best results.
-Something titled ‘for beginners” might not *actually* be for beginners.
+Something titled ‘for beginners" might not *actually* be for beginners.
 Books, thanks to a more rigorous selection process, tend to be better marketed.
 The titles are also more descriptive and less clickbait.
 * Structured for completion.
 A blog will give you a solitary answer.
 A book will give you the answer in the context of all the other information you need to make sense of that answer.
 * Satisfying to hold.
 As a computer scientist, I’ve spent a lot of time staring at screens.
 Sometimes it’s nice to hold something physical for a change.